 - Medically fragile infants

-- Infants who received immunisations within last 48 hours
+- Infants who received immunisations within the last 48 hours

 Four key components of evaluation